 Naved Siddiqi is a social scientist.
-He is currently a Consultant Researcher and Trainer at the Woolf Institute, where his special interests include faith issues in palliative care.
+He is currently a Consultant Researcher and Tutor at the Woolf Institute, where his special interests include faith issues in palliative care.

 Naved was a Research Fellow of the Policy Research Centre, which specialised in policy concerns on civil issues and faith.
-He led the Centre's training and has delivered training to over 1,500 participants across the public and third sector on issues of identity, integration, social change and extremism.
+He led the Centre's training and has delivered training extensively across the public and third sector on issues of identity, integration, social change and extremism.
 He has contributed to several key publications by major research institutions.
 He was a consultant to the Census 2011.

 Back to People